MediaArea/MediaConch/FuncReqImplementationCheck.md

 The Registry must allow support community involvement, such as associated forums, issue trackers, links to asscoiated sample files, etc. The design of the Registry and its intertwinement with the Implementation Checker will provide users with a means to navigate from their discovery to sample files, source code, community knowledge, and context.

+The registered checks shall be categorized according to its associated authority and specification document.
+The grouping of rules shall enable the user to select parts of an implementation check if necessary.
+For instance the Matroska specificiation is comprised of several versions and several underlying specifications, such as Extensible Binary Meta Language (EBML).
+The implementation checker should be able to test if a file is valid according to all known checks asscoiated with Matroska, but should also be able to validate a file against only the rules derived from the Extensible Binary Meta Language specification.

 The implementation checker receives the incoming data from the file added to the system to be inspected and the desired specification chosen within the Policy Checker and verifies that they match or that the file's parameters fit within the range of the policy's rule set.

 The results of this check is sent to the Reporter (via the Core), which then translates the errors into the expected output.